ManarAbdulrahman/Level-3-project/documents/dairy.md

 # Day 15
    I run e2e tests and they failed locally when i try it with front-end services name.
 I had to change it to the ip, it worked but have some fails like Cart, login and Checkout have the most fails.

-I changed the password to "eve" instead of -duis-(because it's the wrong passcode) to fix the login test.
+ I changed the password to "eve" instead of -duis-(because it's the wrong passcode) to fix the login test.Added line *10* in checkout_test.js and _});_ in line *25*

 # Day 16
+  Today i tried to make tests in tekton, i made a task with script to _npm init & install_ but i got "mongodb module not found_ this error comes when i run _test_helper.js_ in _runner.js_.

+But the module was not installed when i did make _npm_ or _install_, so i added mongo db to the install list, since i downloaded the latest verion the _test_helper.js_ was written in an old format so i did changed the object from _db_ to _client_ and added line *17*.

+Failing in cart caused by mongodb also wrong _url_, I changed it to carts-db serveice name.